ingedebeer/html-assignment/README.md

   I chose a minimalistic , modern design because it portrays my design style. <br>
   It gives a clean and organised feeling which is how I like my projects to be.<br>
 * Typography : <br>
-  The fonts are both sans-serif for easy readability and it contributes to the clean aesthetic.<br>
+  The fonts are both serif and sans-serif for easy readability and it contributes to the clean aesthetic, it also separates the two from each other to avoid confusion.<br>
 * Colours : <br>
   All the colours I used are calming while still creating a large enough contrast for accessibility. <br>
+  The final shades of the colours have not been decided yet. <br>
 * Layout :
   The navigation bar was centered and changed into a horizontal list to make it easily locatable. <br>
 * Validation :